 Forget about Popeyes and KFC—this is where the best fried chicken in Hong Kong is at.
 Chick out our top picks!

-This newcomer to the chicken scene got its start as a month-long pop-up at PMQ Taste Kitchen while the owners were experimenting with their concept, but that’s ancient history.
-Now armed with two brick-and-mortar shops in Central and Wan Chai, these wing-lovin’ dudes are here to spread the joy of fried chicken.
+Wingman burst onto the chicken scene with a start as a month-long pop-up at PMQ Taste Kitchen while the owners were experimenting with their concept, but that’s ancient history.
+Now armed with three brick-and-mortar shops in Central, Wan Chai, and Mong Kok, these wing-lovin’ dudes are here to spread the joy of fried chicken.

-This popular Australian-style eatery is small and snug, with only a handful of seats available for diners, but they sure are big on their flavours.
-Their attention is focused exclusively on hormone-free chicken in all its delicious forms (and the occasional healthy greens and superfoods), from fried and grilled to rotisserie-style.
+This popular Australian-style eatery used to be small and snug when it lived its first life as Little Birdy, but after a period of closure, it has returned as Big Birdy—bigger and badder than ever.
+Its attention is focused exclusively on hormone-free chicken in all of its delicious forms (and the occasional healthy greens and superfoods), from fried and grilled to rotisserie-style.

 We particularly like to shop for our meal in the “naughty corner” of the menu, where there are treats like the Heisenberg ($80), a crispy chicken burger topped with cheddar, pickles, and garlic aioli.
-Their fries, too, are hands-down some of the best we’ve come across in Hong Kong.
-Also, Little Birdy is one of the only places in Hong Kong that serves mind-blowing chicken and waffles!
+Its fries, too, are hands-down some of the best we’ve come across in Hong Kong.
+Also, Big Birdy is one of the only places in Hong Kong that serves a mind-blowing chicken and waffles!
 Y’all ain’t ready for this.

 Dodam Chicken, 18A Lee Theatre Plaza, 99 Percival Street, Causeway Bay | (+852) 2333 8365

 No fried chicken list would be complete with a Jollibee mention.
-The Philippines’ most iconic export continues its Hong Kong expansion, now with seven locations across the island and Kowloon—and boy, their shops are hard to miss, luring you in with a tantalising fragrance of fried chicken.
+The Philippines’ most iconic export continues its Hong Kong expansion, now with 11 locations across Hong Kong Island, Kowloon, and the New Territories—and boy, their shops are hard to miss, luring you in with a tantalising fragrance of fried chicken.

 A regular order of the famous Chickenjoy ($40)—which includes both a drumstick and a thigh, a side of fries, and a drink—is served piping hot, with a crunchy, crisp exterior and wonderfully tender meat.
 Best of all, you don’t walk away with an oily aftertaste.

-Be prepared to queue to get your hands on double-fried chicken doused in Sweet & Spicy ($160) sauce, or Honey and Garlic ($180) seasoning, or simply good ol’ Salt & Pepper ($150).
+Be prepared to queue to get your hands on double-fried chicken doused in sweet & spicy ($160) sauce, or honey & garlic ($180) seasoning, or simply good ol’ salt & pepper ($150).
 Chasing each bite of chicken with a swig of Korean lager is a must.